daniel-ac-martin/apidoc/README.md

 	   for hardly documenting at all.

-Additionally, in-line documentation can encourage a lack of proper traditional commenting or source code. - Comments that are useful to the programmer working on the library itself are very different in nature from API documentation.
+Additionally, in-line documentation can encourage a lack of proper traditional commenting of source code. - Comments that are useful to the programmer working on the library itself are very different in nature from API documentation.

 Instead, I propose an alternative.
 Rather than loosely defining APIs in the main